Harey112/binary-search-algo/README.md

 - ✅ Animated step-by-step visualization of the binary search process
 - ✅ Visual indicators for low, high, and mid pointers
 - ✅ User input to test custom arrays and target values
-- ✅ Mobile-friendly responsive UI
 - ✅ Built using **React.js** with functional components and hooks

 ## 🛠️ Tech Stack